countable-web/open-source-corporation/peopleops/recruiting/FIT.md

-# Are You A Good Fit For Countable?
+# Is Countable A Good Fit For You?

+## Purpose
+This helps us screen for people who enjoy working this way.

+## Scope
 Define what we'd like to offer our employees, compared with their other options.

-This helps us screen for people who enjoy working this way.
+## Factors

   * You're willing to push yourself and your team mates to reach the top of your field, and make an impact.
   * You want to work closely with customers, understand them, make their pains highly visible to the team in feedback loops, ans solve them.